-FACEBOOK was full of memes on black people and white people and men and women.
+IDENTIPAL was full of memes on black people and white people and men and women.
 Howard guessed the article he’d read about how Russia was using social media to increase and enhance existing divisions was probably true.
 He hoped it wouldn’t work on anyone he knew, though there were already signs it was working like a charm.
-A comment thread on Fatback Freddy’s profile.
-A white guy had put down another white guy for “excluding a whole class of books” (by non-whites).
-This angered lots of Fatback’s friends, who teamed up on the white guy as if he were insisting they all read books by whites.
-This wasn’t what he was trying to say at all.
-Fatback tried to moderate, but the sense of the whole exchange was skewed.

 Robert Johnson 1911-1938 – Ode to Mississippi by Kristi Wipperfurth

 The 1980s was a blur of pop culture and TV conditioning.
-Lots of movies, routines, and catch phrases encoded with behavioral conditioning for customers.
-Howard could have chosen Ferris Bueller or Martry McFly as his first alter self, instead it was Willie Brown from a 1986 movie called Crossroads he started imitating, calling everyone “boy” like he was an an old bluesman from the past and they were all Ralph Macchio.
-The few friends he had joined him in this masquerade, but he was by far the most committed to imagining a side-world into being beyond his regular middle school one.
-This period lasted a couple of years, long enough for the voice to take purchase in his mental retinue of voices, emerging less frequently over the years, lately only in times of excitement or private rumination, to himself.
+Lots of movies, routines, and catch phrases encoded with behavioral conditioning, and Howard was at the perfect age to be imprinted.
+He could have chosen Ferris Bueller or Marty McFly as his first alter self, instead it was Willie Brown from a 1986 movie called Crossroads he started imitating, calling everyone “boy” like he was an old bluesman from the past, and everyone else was Ralph Macchio.

-Fatback’s reading that night was deadpan, all about the daily horrors of life on that nuclear sub, eating food UNFIT FOR PRISON USE, with less bunk space than the prisoners got, too.
-After the reading, Howard traded a copy of his latest shed skin for a copy of Freddy’s latest, rushing to the train through sudden, intense cold, teeth chattering so hard he came close to shredding his tongue.
-Next time I’ll remember to wear long underwear, he thought.
-The last book he’d written and sent to an agent had just been rejected, which meant he had to start again, but it felt like a threshold.
+Fatback’s gave a deadpan reading about the daily horrors of life on a nuclear sub in wartime, eating food UNFIT FOR PRISON USE, with less bunk space than prisoners.
+After the reading, Howard traded a copy of his latest shed skin for a copy of Freddy’s latest, then rushed to the train through sudden, intense cold, teeth chattering so hard he came close to shredding his tongue.

 Zack Kopp is a freelance writer and editor in Denver.
 He is the author of six novels so far, a short story collection, a book of poetry, a collection of metamorphic prose and a collection of articles, essays, interviews, reviews and commentary.
 Kopp has also worked as a ghost writer and editor.
 His latest book, Market Man, was just published by Boston's Big Table Publishing.